-The exhibition is augmented with other works by Diana Ejaita (illustrator, Berlin, Germany), Darlyne Komukama (artist, Kampala, Uganda) and Ken Aicha Sy, among others, as well as an exploration of hair and fashion in an African context such as fashion and music videos, photographs and illustrations.
-An accompanying programme with artistic interventions, performances, workshops and panel discussions rounds off the project.
+The installations will be complemented with works by illustrator Diana Ejaita (Italy/Nigeria – Berlin/Germany) among others, as well as an exploration of hair and fashion in an African context comprising of fashion and music videos, photographs and illustrations.
+An accompanying programme with artist’s interventions, performances, workshops and panel discussions will run throughout the exhibition.

 Sun 11:00 - 18:00